LiquidCake/jsonsiever/README.md

 #### Step 3: add filter files for your endpoints (if you are going to use file-based filters)
 Create dir `json-filters` inside classpath (e.g. `resources` folder) and inside it - directories for each configured endpoint.
-Indide each per-endpoint directory you may have 1 or more per-client filter files.
+Inside each per-endpoint directory you may have 1 or more per-client filter files.
-E.g. in abov example config - we have 2 endpoints, each with defautlt filter and with separate filter for client-id `our-mobile-app` which can be passed by client in HTTP header.
+E.g. in above example config - we have 2 endpoints, each with default filter and with separate filter for client-id `our-mobile-app` which can be passed by client in HTTP header.
-Example from `demo_app_spring` goes as following structure:
+Example from `demo_app_spring` has the following structure:
 ```
 json-filters/
   GET_get-cats/